 Ready to Roll!

 Once the 6″ PVC pipes are underneath the shed you are ready to roll.
 Keep in mind that the idea is to slightly cantilever the shed across the PVC pipe, rolling it gently across as you go, When the shed rolls off the rear pipes you simply bring them to the front and continue rolling.
-If you’re like us, however, you may have to adjust to go around some obstacles.
+If you’re like us, however, you may have to adjust to get around some obstacles.

 As luck would have it, we needed to “steer” around a tree that was in our way.
 To do this we simply pushed the shed at the corner to twist it around – it slid easily on top of the smooth plastic PVC.

-Keep The Pipes Aligned
+Keep the Pipes Aligned

 After we got it twisted, we realigned the PVC as we went to again get it rolling in the correct direction.
 Once we cleared the obstacle, we re-aligned it and pushed it straight across.